KenKarlson/ngate/README.md

-# Test mode timecode 34 form+ no public only
+# Test mode timecode 34 form+ no public only admin

 ## Project setup
 ```